huynguy-db/arcion-docs/content/docs/sources/configuration-files/extractor-reference.md

 ### `fetchIdentityInfo` *[v23.05.31.9]*
 `true` or `false`.

 Controls whether or not to replicate identity information of columns (auto-increment columns).
 If `true`, replication captures and replicates identity information of columns.
-If `false`, it causes the replication to omit `AUTO_INCREMENT` (and all equivalent attributes depending on the storage) information while creating tables on the target database.
+If `false`, replication omits `AUTO_INCREMENT` (and all equivalent attributes depending on the storage) information while creating tables on the target database.

 _Default: `true`._